proteinreport/proteinreport.org/content/newswire/australias-plant-based-meat-industry-surges-jobs-and-revenue-double-fy20-despite-economic/index.md

 alternative proteins."

-Plant-based meats are forecast to command 10 percent of the US\$1.4 trillion global meat market by 2029 according to Barclays,^iii^ as the growing category of consumers dubbed 'flexitarians' choose meat alternatives more often.
+Plant-based meats are forecast to command 10 percent of the US\$1.4 trillion global meat market by 2029 according to Barclays,iii as the growing category of consumers dubbed 'flexitarians' choose meat alternatives more often.

-According to recent reports, much of that growth will be in Asia -- where consumer demand for alternatives like plant-based mince, poultry-style and pork-style products is expected to grow 200 percent over the next five years in China and Thailand alone.^iv^
+According to recent reports, much of that growth will be in Asia -- where consumer demand for alternatives like plant-based mince, poultry-style and pork-style products is expected to grow 200 percent over the next five years in China and Thailand alone.iv

 "Australia's plant-based meat companies are eyeing export opportunities and will be watching demand trends overseas closely, while some,